Asset management for hunts

 This reduces rework later when you start testing the route on real devices.

-Match the asset to the experience mode
+Match the files to the experience mode

 | Experience mode | What to prepare |